swabhs/open-sesame/README.md

 1. First, create a `data/` directory here, download FrameNet version 1.$x and place it under `data/fndata-1.$x/`.
 Also create a directory `data/neural/fn1.$x/` to convert to CoNLL 2009 format.

-2. Second, this project uses pretrained [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/).
+2. Second, this project uses pretrained [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) of 100 dimensions.
 Download and extract them under `data/`.

-2. Convert the data into a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but with BIO tags, by executing:
+3. Convert the data into a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but with BIO tags, by executing:
 ```sh
 $ python -m sesame.preprocess glove.6B.100d.txt 2> err
 ```
 The above script writes the train, dev and test files in the required format into the `data/neural/fn1.$x/` directory.
-There is plenty of noise in the annotations.
-The annotations which could not be used, along with the error messages, gets spit out to the standard error.
-Also trims the GloVe files to the FrameNet vocabulary, to ease memory requirements.
+There is plenty of noise in the annotations --- annotations which could not be used, along with their respective error messages, get spit out to the standard error.
+The script also trims the GloVe files to the FrameNet vocabulary, to ease memory requirements.
 For example, the above creates `data/glove.6B.100d.framevocab.txt` to be used by our models.

 ## Training